 Many of us are paralyzed by the job of planning for an emergency.
 It’s hard to plan for the unknown.

-But stockpiling food and water is like buying insurance: Your household may never face a devastating natural disaster or pandemic — but if it does, and you are unable to get to a store, a cache of food and water and other supplies may prove priceless.
+But stocking emergency food and supplies is like buying insurance: Your household may never face a devastating natural disaster or pandemic — but if it does, and you are unable to get to a store, knowing what to stock up on for emergencies may prove priceless.

-If you’re preparing for a possible evacuation, also check out “How to Prepare for an Emergency in 10 Steps.”
+If you’re getting ready for a possible evacuation, also check out “How to Prepare for an Emergency in 10 Steps.”

 1. Set a goal and get started

 How much do you want to store?
 Should you aim for three days’ worth of supplies?
 Or enough for three months?
-Advice varies, depending on the kind of emergency that is most likely to strike where you live, and how long you anticipate being cut off from supplies.
+What to stock up on for emergencies depends on the kind of emergency that is most likely to strike where you live, and how long you anticipate access being cut off from supplies.

-At the very least, the Department of Homeland Security recommends you have a basic emergency supply kit that includes enough food and water for each of your household members for at least 72 hours.
+At the very least, the federal government recommends you have a basic emergency supply kit that includes enough food and water for each of your household members for at least three days.

 Other supplies on their list include a flashlight, battery-powered or hand-cranked radio, and basic first-aid supplies.